Buying guide

 AI summary

-The brightline test taxes profits from selling residential property.
-As of July 1, 2024, this applies if you buy and sell within a two-year period, with the profit taxed at your marginal income tax rate.
+The brightline test taxes profits from selling a residential property within two years.
+As of July 1, 2024, this two-year period applies to all properties, with profit taxed at your marginal income tax rate.

 What is the brightline test?